HagopB/olx_test/README.md

 # Developping and deploying keras models #

 ### What is this repository for?
 Implementation of two simple keras models for automatic image quality assessment and product recognition in images (here, watch/clock recognition).
-The models are further exposed in an API (Flask, deployed on Heroku).
+The models are further exposed in an API (Flask).

 ### How do I get set up ?
 Install all requirements.
 (N.B.: python 3.6.3)